benjaminalt/benjaminalt.github.io/_posts/2021-03-06-shadow-program-inversion.md

 tags: [Differentiable Programming, Robot Self-Learning]
 published: true
 comment: false
+excerpt: A companion blog post to our 2021 ICRA paper on data-driven robot program parameter optimization.
 ---

 This is the companion blog post to our 2021 ICRA paper.
 You can find more on the paper (including a full-text version) [here](/spi).